 Round Your Balance Up

 Mortgage payments are wacky numbers, like $1,476.82.
 Why not round up to $1,480 (less than $4 extra per month) or round all the way up to $1,500?
-You probably won't feel the pinch, but you'll shave years off your balance due.
+You likely won't miss that money, but you'll shave years off your balance due.

-Word of caution: check with your lender to make sure that extra contribution applies to your principal, not to interest or to next month's payment.
+Worth noting: Check with your lender to make sure that extra contribution applies to your principal, not to interest or next month's payment.

 Get a 15-Year Mortgage

-Standard mortgages last for 30 years, but you can opt for a 15-year or 20-year mortgage.
-Your monthly payments will (obviously) be higher, but your interest rate will be a bit lower.
-You'll save money in two ways: you'll pay a lower interest rate and for a shorter period of time.
+Standard mortgages last for 30 years, but you can opt for a 15 or 20-year mortgage instead.
+While your monthly payments will be higher, your interest rate will be a bit lower.
+As long as you can swing the higher monthly payment, this will save you money, since you'll pay a lower interest rate for a shorter period of time.

 If you don't want to lock in the commitment of such a high monthly payment, you could take out a 30-year mortgage and simply make hefty extra payments on it, acting as if you had a 15-year mortgage.
 Your interest rate will be slightly higher, but in return, you'll have more flexibility in your payment obligations.